pressingspace/dmg-read-more/readme.md

 - If performance is still an issue with large datasets then support pagination arguments such as `--page` and `--per-page` to split the results into smaller groups.

-### 3. Select all the text in the post selector on click
+### 4. Select all the text in the post selector on click

 Selecting all text on click/immediately after searching would make it a little easier to delete the search term and search again using the keyboard only, but it may annoy some users who wish to edit their original term.
 User feedback/testing could be conducted before considering this.

+### 5. Improve icons

+A few icons have been hastily used this demo - ideally branded custom icons would be used for block to help users identify the block.